jcolson/jcolson.github.io/software-dev/index.md

 author: jcolson
 date_gmt: '2020-10-29 18:54:10 +0000'
 ---
-This is some random links to opensource and "leisure time" software development stuff that I write.
+These are some random links to opensource and "leisure time" software development stuff that I write.
 Everything from Java, Android, shell scripting, Objective C, Swift, Python and PHP.

 ## Miscellaneous Development